-In this work, the goal is to prove the efficacy of the above estimator by obtaining mild conditions under which the ground truth $\bar{A}$ can be \textit{exactly recovered} by the estimator \eqref{eqn:obj}.
-More specifically, we focus on the following questions: \begin{enumerate} \item[i)] What are the \textit{necessary and sufficient} conditions such that $\bar{A}$ is an optimal solution to the optimization problem in \eqref{eqn:obj} or the unique solution? \item[ii)] What is the required number of samples such that the above necessary and sufficient conditions are satisfied with high probability under certain assumptions? \end{enumerate} In this work, we provide answers to the above questions.
-In Section \ref{sec:optimality}, we first analyze the necessary and sufficient conditions for the global optimality of $\bar{A}$ for the problem in \eqref{eqn:obj}.
-Then, in Section \ref{sec:uniqueness}, we establish the necessary and sufficient conditions such that $\bar{A}$ is the unique solution.
-The results in these two sections provide an answer to questions i) and ii).
-Finally, in Sections \ref{sec:bounded} and \ref{sec:lipschitz}, we derive lower bounds on the number of samples $T$ such that $\bar{A}$ is the unique solution with high probability in the case when the basis function $f$ is bounded or Lipschitz continuous, respectively.
-These results serve as an answer to question iii).
-We provide numerical experiments that support the theoretical results throughout the paper in Section \ref{sec:numerical}.
-This work provides the first non-asymptotic sample complexity analysis to the exact recovery of the non-linear system identification problem.
+which corresponds to the auto-correlated general linear regression estimator with an $\ell_1$-loss function.
+In this work, the goal is to prove the efficacy of the above estimator by obtaining mild conditions under which the ground truth $\bar{A}$ can be \textit{exactly recovered} by the estimator \eqnref{eqn:obj}.
+More specifically, we seek to address the following key questions: \begin{enumerate} \item[i)] What are the \textit{necessary and sufficient} conditions under which $\bar{A}$ is an optimal solution to the optimization problem \eqnref{eqn:obj} or the unique optimal solution?

+\item[ii)] What is the minimum number of samples required to ensure that the necessary and sufficient conditions for exact recovery hold with high probability under certain assumptions? \end{enumerate} In this work, we provide answers to the above questions.
+Section \ref{sec:literature} presents a comprehensive literature review on system identification and robust estimation problems.
+In Section \ref{sec:optimality}, we analyze the necessary and sufficient conditions for the global optimality of $\bar{A}$ for the problem \eqnref{eqn:obj}.
+Furthermore, we establish conditions under which $\bar A$ is the unique solution, thereby addressing Question (i).
+Next, in Sections \ref{sec:bounded} and \ref{sec:lipschitz}, we derive lower bounds on the number of samples $T$ required to guarantee that $\bar{A}$ is the unique solution with high probability.
+We consider two distinct cases: when the basis function $f$ is bounded when it is Lipschitz continuous.
+These results provide an answer to Question (ii).
+In Section \ref{sec:absence}, we introduce a faster learning strategy when nonzero disturbances fail to sufficiently explore the system state space.
+Finally, in Section \ref{sec:numerical}, we present numerical experiments that support our theoretical findings.
+This work constitutes the first non-asymptotic sample complexity analysis for exact recovery in the nonlinear system identification problem.